The Lockheed Martin X-59 is perhaps the strangest airplane ever designed. Its sharp nose is half the length of the plane. There is no cockpit.

 The design is the secret recipe for creating a supersonic that doesn't blow people and buildings to the ground.

-The X-59, developed with NASA, is designed as an experimental jet for NASA to test the size of the supersonic s received by people on the ground from a supersonic aircraft.
+The X-59, developed with NASA, is designed as an experimental jet for NASA to test the magnitude of the supersonic blast that people on the ground receive from a supersonic aircraft.
 According to Dave Richardson, the X-59 program manager at Lockheed Martin, with this new design, people shouldn't expect a big bang.

 The X-59's "quiet" supersonic blast isn't powered by expensive magical materials or alien engines, Richardson says.